rcmdnk/vim_emu/README.md

 You should have following line at the bottom of file instead:
     <include path="vim_emu.xml"></include>

-Note) You need to install [KeyRemap4MacBook](http://pqrs.org/macosx/keyremap4macbook/index.html) before installing these files.
+Note: You need to install [KeyRemap4MacBook](http://pqrs.org/macosx/keyremap4macbook/index.html) before installing these files.

 ## Uninstall (for using vim_emu.git repository)
 Remove `vim_emu_test.xml`, `vim_emu.xml`, `vim_emu` directory in